Ridge, Mills County, Texas

-Ridge (formerly, Cold Springs) is an unincorporated community in Mills County, Texas.
+Ridge (formerly, Cold Springs) is an unincorporated community in Mills County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 25 in 2000.

 History

 The area in what is known as Ridge today was first settled in the early 1890s.
 W.D.
 Aldridge named it when he opened a post office in his store and used the last five letters of his surname.
 The post office closed in 1915, after which mail was sent from Mullin.
 The community had a church and a cemetery in 1990 and 25 residents in 2000.

 Geography

 Ridge is located at the intersection of Farm to Market Roads 573 and 574, 15 mi west of Goldthwaite in far western Mills County.

 Education

 Ridge had a school district in 1936.
 Today, the community is served by the Priddy Independent School District.